hubertgrzeskowiak/puppet-docs/source/guides/style_guide.markdown

 ### 17.2 Documenting Puppet code

-Use Puppet [Strings](https://github.com/puppetlabs/puppetlabs-strings) code comments to document your Puppet classes, defined types, functions, and resource types and providers.
+Use [Puppet Strings](https://github.com/puppetlabs/puppetlabs-strings) code comments to document your Puppet classes, defined types, functions, and resource types and providers.
 Strings processes the README and comments from your code into HTML or JSON format documentation.
-This allows module users to generate complete documentation for your module with Strings.
+This allows you and your users to generate detailed documentation for your module.

-Include Strings comments for each element (class, function, parameter, etc) in your module.
-Comments can contain the following information, arranged in this order:
+Include comments for each element (classes, functions, defined types, parameters, and so on) in your module.
+See [Puppet Strings](https://github.com/puppetlabs/puppet-strings) documentation for details on usage, installation, and correctly writing documentation comments.
+Comments should contain the following information, arranged in this order:

-* May include the data type in brackets.
-Puppet 4 automatically detects the data type, but Puppet 3 does not.
-Including the data type ensures that it is included in documentation that Puppet 3 users generate.
-* Must include a description, giving an overview of what the element does.
+* A description giving an overview of what the element does.
-* Should include any additional information about valid values that is not clear from the data type.
+* Any additional information about valid values that is not clear from the data type.
 (For example, if the data type is [String], but the value must be a path.)
-* Must include the default value, if any for that element.
+* The default value, if any for that element.

 For example: